AnitaMF/integrated_metagenomics_analysis/README.md

 ```sh
 pytest
 ```
-**Note**: For each function we will verify that the file is created and that the information inside is correct (and displayed).
+**Note**: For each function pytest verifies that the file is created and that the information inside is correct (and displayed).

 #### 5. Run program: